Sonoma County Wineries To Visit This Fall

 www.stfranciswinery.com

-The fall months are a great time to visit St. Francis Winery and not just because of harvest.
+The fall months are a great time to visit St. Francis Winery, not just because of harvest.
 In October, the award-winning winery will host its annual Blessings of the Animals, a fundraising event to support the Humane Society of Sonoma County.
-Additionally, visitors can enjoy wine and food pairings from Executive Chef Trevor Eliason who leads the winery’s restaurant.
-In fact the restaurant has been twice named the “#1 Restaurant in America” by OpenTable.
+Additionally, visitors can enjoy wine and food pairings with Executive Chef Trevor Eliason, who leads the winery’s restaurant.
+The restaurant has been named the “No. 1 Restaurant in America” twice by OpenTable.

 About The Author

-Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012-2019.
-More than 900 of his stories still appear in syndication across 23 CBS websites, including CBS New York, Los Angeles, Chicago and San Francisco.
+Randy Yagi is an award-winning freelance writer who served as the National Travel Writer for CBS Local from 2012 to 2019.
+More than 900 of his stories still appear in syndication across 23 CBS websites, including CBS New York, Los Angeles, Chicago, and San Francisco.
 During his peak years with CBS, Randy had a reported digital audience reach of 489 million and 5.5 million monthly visitors.
 Additionally, his stories have appeared in the Daily Meal, CBSNews.com, CBS Radio, Engadget, NBC.com, NJ.com, OWC.com and Radio.com.

 Comments are closed.